fredgaloppin/mastermind/README.md

         one for current responses
         one for the choice of colours (place 6 circles of different colours)

-    In JS: make sure that when you click on a color, it is placed in the div of the answers.
+    In JS: make sure that when you click on a color, the color is selected and can be placed in the div of the answers.

     Make sure that when the 4 colours are placed in the answer div, they move into the historical div.